Back to Resources

 Because shoppers navigate to Amazon’s marketplace with the assumption that they’re going to get a very competitive price, it’s critical that you take the time to research the competition and make adjustments to arrive at a price point that’s in sync with the niche you’re selling in.

-Remember that Amazon is very concerned about their shoppers’ overall experience.
+It’s important to remember that Amazon is very concerned about their shoppers’ overall experience.
 That’s why your price has such a big influence on your conversion rate and ultimate overall sales growth.

 Amazon’s marketplace is designed for shopping.
 That’s why it’s in Amazon’s best interest to quickly connect shoppers with highest-quality products to fit their needs.